 As an aside, don’t be afraid to make the switch.
 All of the companies above began on the public cloud.
 Just be sure to mitigate risk by choosing an experienced private cloud or on premise provider.

 We suggest that any company faced with a large cloud services bill should calculate their break-even for cloud and on premise.
-For example, we’ve calculated that on our platform, break-even comes at around 12 million documents per month.
-For more info, see the full report.

 Factor 2: Data control